Interlake-Saints/the-late-and-great/_posts/1980-11-01-katherine-d-mceniry.md

   - /assets/class-of-1978/katherine-d-mceniry-1.png
 gender: female
 ---

-Kathy died of a drug overdose in Texas, November 1980.
+Kathy died of a drug overdose in Texas on November 5, 1980.